karanchinch10/My_Projects/README.md

 <h1><a href="https://drive.google.com/file/d/1OWEpEZOMQLKn9l1bylQrqw8NeEoizxoF/view?usp=sharing">5.
 Bank Management Web Application</a></h1>
 <h3><strong>Python | Flask | SQL | HTML | CSS </strong></h3>

-- I have made this flask project of bank management web application system
+- I have made this <strong>flask project of bank management web application system</strong>
 - Front end was created by HTML and CSS without use of bootstrap
-- Project is specially designed for customer/bank holder to get all basic bank services
+- Project is specially designed for <strong>customer/bank holder</strong> to get all <strong>basic bank services</strong>
-- First customer has to open their bank account by filling basic bank details such as Name, Password, DOB, mob no, Initial Deposit and register their bank account
+- First customer has to <strong>open their bank account</strong> by filling basic bank details such as Name, Password, DOB, mob no, Initial Deposit and register their bank account
-- Once account has  been created then they can login with their user ID and password
+- Once account has  been created then they can <strong>login</strong> with their <strong>user ID and password</strong>
-- User can view and modify their personal details from profile section
+- User can <strong>view and modify</strong> their <strong>personal details</strong> from profile section
-- User can withdraw, credit money into their account
+- User can <strong>withdraw, credit money</strong> into their account also can <strong>check current balance</strong>
-- Minimum credit and withdraw should be RS 200 and RS50  and minimum initial deposit should be min 1000 RS while opening account
+- <strong>Minimum credit and withdraw</strong> should be RS 200 and RS50  and <strong>minimum initial deposit</strong> should be min 1000 RS while opening account
-- User can also change their password by clicking on forgot password and set new password by confirming their name and email ID
+- User can also <strong>change their password</strong> by clicking on forgot password and set new password by confirming their name and email ID
-- User can Login and Logout their account anytime
+- User can <strong>Login and Logout</strong> their account anytime
 - Technical tools or library used -- <code>Python,Flask,MySql Database,XAMPP,html,CSS</code>
 -
   -  <a href="https://drive.google.com/file/d/1OWEpEZOMQLKn9l1bylQrqw8NeEoizxoF/view?usp=sharing">View Project Report</a> 💝